General Guidelines

 The granting process is competitive and funds are limited.
 Submitting an application does not guarantee that you will be awarded all or any of the amount you’ve requested.

-You will receive an email from MAC with the funding decisions within three months of the deadline date.
+For most grant programs, you will receive an email from MAC with the funding decisions within three months of the deadline date.
+Refer to the program guidelines to determine the time frame in which you will be notified of the review results.

 There are three possible decisions: